Dr Elizabeth Dalgarno Previous Research

-Dr Elizabeth Dalgarno is the Chair and Founder of SHERA.
+Dr Elizabeth Dalgarno is the Director and Founder of SHERA.
 Lecturer and Researcher specialising in Health

-Get in TouchDr Elizabeth Dalgarno is the Chair and Founder of SHERA and is the Research and Development Lead.
+Get in TouchDr Elizabeth Dalgarno is the Director and Founder of SHERA and SHERA's Research and Development Lead.

-She teaches Global Women's Health and Health System Challenges in Low and Middle-Income Countries, through a complex adaptive system (CAS) lens, on the Master's in Public Health at The University of Manchester (amongst other roles) and has special interests in adult social care, the health impacts of family court proceedings on women and children, gender-based violence and domestic abuse.
+She teaches Global Women's Health and Health System Challenges in Low and Middle-Income Countries, through a complex adaptive system (CAS) lens, on the Master's in Public Health at The University of Manchester (amongst other roles) and has special interests in adult social care, the health and trauma impacts and experiences of women and children who are victim-survivors of abuse, family court experiences and health impacts, gender-based violence, domestic abuse/violence, coercive control and post-separation abuse.

 She has worked on several National Institute of Health and Care Research projects.